BIGJRA/BIGJRA.github.io/rejuv.md

 rain and go to town with a Swift Swim user to at least rival the speediness of Excadrill and threaten Claydol, Nidoqueen, Camerupt, and Gliscor, though it does get cancelled somewhat by the 1.5x special defense boost for ground types.
-Like with Souta’s field, you also may get some success by simply copying what Ryland is doing: send in your own tanky Ground types with Telluric Seeds and see what havoc they can wreak.
+Like with Souta's field, you also may get some success by simply copying what Ryland is doing: send in your own tanky Ground types with Telluric Seeds and see what havoc they can wreak.
 One way or another you can overcome Flora once and for all!

-After the battle, heal up, because there’s more…
+After the battle, heal up, because there's more…

 Head back to the top, then go up when you hear a sound at the skyview.
-After a few cutscenes, you’ll enter a battle!
+After a few cutscenes, you'll enter a battle!
 There is a catch with this one, see if you can spot it.

-After a few more cutscenes, you’ll be in control of Adam and Delpha for another battle!
+After a few more cutscenes, you'll be in control of Adam and Delpha for another battle!

 ??? ???
 (Desert Field)